Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ##### Default Horus message format
 This project uses Horus v2 binary format, with 32 byte message length.
-This table shows how the dummy payload data places are populated according to the 4FSKTEST-V2 decoding description:
+This table shows how the dummy payload data places are populated according to the 4FSKTEST-V2 decoding description (it's not byte-to-byte compatible with the format used by default in the RS41ng firmware):

 | Data             	| Description                                                                                      	|
 |------------------	|--------------------------------------------------------------------------------------------------	|